IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 -  Changing how saved metadata values are displayed in the UI

-Generally speaking it is safer to create your own custom metadata block rather than editing metadata blocks that ship with the Dataverse software, because changes to these blocks may be made in future releases.
-If you'd like to make improvements to any of the metadata blocks shipped with the  Dataverse software, please open an issue at https://github.com/IQSS/dataverse/issues so it can be discussed before a pull request is made.
-Please note that the metadata blocks shipped with the Dataverse software are based on standards (e.g. DDI for social science) and you can learn more about these standards in the :doc:`/user/appendix` section of the User Guide.
+Generally speaking it is safer to create your own custom metadata block rather than editing metadata blocks that ship with the Dataverse Software, because changes to these blocks may be made in future releases.
+If you'd like to make improvements to any of the metadata blocks shipped with the  Dataverse Software, please open an issue at https://github.com/IQSS/dataverse/issues so it can be discussed before a pull request is made.
+Please note that the metadata blocks shipped with the Dataverse Software are based on standards (e.g. DDI for social science) and you can learn more about these standards in the :doc:`/user/appendix` section of the User Guide.
 If you have developed your own custom metadata block that you think may be of interest to the Dataverse community, please create an issue and consider making a pull request as described in the :doc:`/developers/version-control` section of the Developer Guide.

-In current versions of the Dataverse software, custom metadata are no longer defined as individual fields, as they were in Dataverse Network (DVN) 3.x, but in metadata blocks.
+In current versions of the Dataverse Software, custom metadata are no longer defined as individual fields, as they were in Dataverse Network (DVN) 3.x, but in metadata blocks.
-The Dataverse software now ships with a citation metadata block, which includes mandatory fields needed for assigning persistent IDs to datasets, and domain specific metadata blocks.
+The Dataverse Software now ships with a citation metadata block, which includes mandatory fields needed for assigning persistent IDs to datasets, and domain specific metadata blocks.
 For a complete list, see the :doc:`/user/appendix` section of the User Guide.